 The last weeks of SchoolReaders’ Race for Reading have been tough for me.
 Back from holiday and the fresh winds of west Wales, I came into contact with numerous people testing Covid + and went down with fatigue, possibly fending off the virus.
 I was persuaded to take things slowly and do a little at a time but I have walked a total of 92 miles, collecting sea plastic and litter.

 It’s an honour to be an author supporter of Schoolreaders who have organised this fantastic marathon.
-So many have taken part in it that the total number of miles covered nearly 24,000 miles.
+So many have taken part in it that the total number of miles covered is impressive.

 Here is my progress since my last post:

 Day 27 – May 14th 2022 – 1.8km – I collect Easter bunnies encased in plastic lying discarded along the Solent Way.

 Day 28 – May 15th – 2.22km – I extract a cheerful orange case from the mudflats.
 It once held sunglasses.